Lewis Black: Voice

 Black was the voice of "Manobrain" during the third season of the Cartoon Network series Duck Dodgers.
 He was the inventor of a diet pill which was stolen while he was in college.
 He blamed the theft on his college friend Dr. I. Q. Hi, not realizing that the actual thief was Duck Dodgers.
 The theft set Manobrain on the path of evil.

-He provided the voice of the Deadly Duplicator in four episodes of the Adult Swim show Harvey Birdman: Attorney at Law and in the video game based on the show.
+He provided the voice of the Deadly Duplicator in four episodes of the Adult Swim show Harvey Birdman, Attorney at Law and in the video game based on the show.

 Black provided the voice of oxpecker Ted in the My Gym Partner's a Monkey episode, "Hornbill and Ted's Bogus Journey".
 The character is portrayed in the same fashion as his comedy shows, though without profanity.
 In addition, the bird's clothes, looks, and mannerisms resemble his.

 He also voiced Mr. E/Ricky Owens in Scooby-Doo!
 Mystery Incorporated and for Teenage Mutant Ninja Turtles played a middle-aged man named Vic who is kidnapped by the Kraang and mutated into a spider-like monster called "Spider-Bytez" by Michelangelo.

-Black voiced Anger in the Pixar film Inside Out.
+Black voiced Anger in the Pixar films Inside Out and Inside Out 2.

 He also guest starred as the voice of Santa Claus in the SpongeBob SquarePants episodes "Goons on the Moon", "SpongeBob's Road to Christmas" and would reprise the role in spinoff series Kamp Koral: SpongeBob's Under Years.